CodeBuildDeploy-com/CodeBuildDeploy.Platform.App/README.md

 # Introduction
-Repository for provissioning the CodeBuildDeploy App platform in Azure
+Repository for provisioning the CodeBuildDeploy App platform in Azure

 # azureDevOps
 This folder contains the Azure DevOps (ADO) pipelines